jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Mandragora.md

 RacialMods: +8 Stealth in vegetation
 Languages: Abyssal, Common
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Slam-injury; save Fort DC 15; frequency 1/round for 4 rounds; effect confusion and fatigue; cure no saves but "act normally" result on the confusion behavior table ends the effect.
-Shriek (Su) Once per day as a standard action, a mandragora can give voice to an unsettling shriek.
+    Slam-injury; save Fort DC 15; frequency 1/round for 4 rounds; effect confusion and fatigue; cure no saves but "act normally" result on the confusion behavior table ends the effect.
+  Shriek (Su): >
+    Once per day as a standard action, a mandragora can give voice to an unsettling shriek.
 All creatures within a 30-foot spread of a shrieking mandragora must make a DC 15 Will save or become nauseated for 1d4 rounds.
 This is a sonic, mind-affecting ability.
 The save DC is Constitution-based.
-Vulnerable to Supernatural Darkness (Ex) In areas of supernatural darkness (such as those created by deeper darkness, but not by darkness), a mandragora is slowed, as the slow spell.
+  Vulnerable to Supernatural Darkness (Ex): >
+    In areas of supernatural darkness (such as those created by deeper darkness, but not by darkness), a mandragora is slowed, as the slow spell.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: